-The Association of Convenience Stores (ACS) has detailed new guidance on the calorie_labelling rules that come into force from April this year, requiring retailers within the scope of the new regulations to add calorie and portion information to menus and displays of ‘ready-to-eat’ products like Supermarket/C-store grab and go products such as hot beverages, in-store bakery items loose pastries, cakes, biscuits, and other RTE items like sausage rolls, pasties, sushi, cooked pizza and sandwiches (see here for a more complete list and guidance).
+The Association of Convenience Stores (ACS) has detailed new guidance on the calorie labelling rules that come into force from April this year, requiring retailers within the scope of the new regulations to add calorie and portion information to menus and displays of ‘ready-to-eat’ products like Supermarket/C-store grab and go products such as hot beverages, in-store bakery items loose pastries, cakes, biscuits, and other RTE items like sausage rolls, pasties, sushi, cooked pizza and sandwiches.
 Retailers will also be required to display a notice highlighting the number of calories recommended for an adult in a day.

-Retailers with more than 250 employees are considered within the rules’ scope, but the Government intends for symbol and franchise retailers to also be included.
+Retailers with more than 250 employees are considered within the rules’ scope, but the government intends to include symbol and franchise retailers.
 As part of the guidance, ACS urges retailers to contact their symbol or franchise operator to find out whether they’ll have to make changes in-store and online to comply with the regulations.

-The regulations are part of the Government’s broader strategy to tackle obesity, which includes the controversial rules on promotion and location of High in Fat, Salt and Sugar (HFSS) products that are due to come into force in October, as well as tighter restrictions on the advertising of HFSS products on television and online.
+The regulations are part of the Government’s broader strategy to tackle obesity.
+This strategy includes the controversial rules on the promotion and location of high-fat, Salt, and Sugar (HFSS) products that are due to come into force in October, as well as tighter restrictions on the advertising of HFSS products on television and online.

 ACS chief executive James Lowman said: “It’s essential that retailers understand their responsibilities when it comes to the new calorie labelling requirements.
 For the majority of businesses in scope, this will mean contacting your supplier about the new materials that will have to be displayed in-store, but there are some for whom more significant planning is required.
 We urge retailers to engage with the guidance and come to us with any questions about the detail.”

-The required information should be displayed clearly and prominently at the point where the customer decides what food to buy.
-This is usually beside the name, description or price of the food item, shown in the same size and font as these food descriptors.
+The required information should be displayed clearly and prominently when the customer decides what food to buy.
+This is usually beside the name, description, or price of the food item, which is shown in the same size and font as these food descriptors.
 The required information is:

 So is this requirement a burden or an opportunity for retailers?

 Implementing this regulation will undoubtedly generate an additional burden on businesses that have already faced incredible challenges in recent years.
-However, studies show that companies can benefit from presenting calorie, allergin and ingredients information to consumers by increasing customer loyalty, reducing food waste and growing revenues.
-And of course, eating more healthily!
+However, studies show that companies can benefit from presenting calorie, allergen, and ingredient information to consumers by increasing customer loyalty, reducing food waste, and growing revenues—and, of course, eating more healthily!

 Are you prepared?
 Answer these ten questions to find out.